kaaproject/kaa/doc/Administration-guide/System-components-overview/index.md

 Further, the overloaded nodes are instructed to redirect some of the connecting endpoints to a different node.

 A similar approach can be used for offloading all of the load from a node subject to a scheduled service, or to gradually migrate the cluster across the physical or virtual machines.
-Doing so requires setting of a custom LB strategy.
+Doing so requires setting of a custom LB strategy by implementing [Rebalancer](https://github.com/kaaproject/kaa/blob/master/server/node/src/main/java/org/kaaproject/kaa/server/control/service/loadmgmt/dynamicmgmt/Rebalancer.java) interface.
+See default [implementation](https://github.com/kaaproject/kaa/blob/master/server/node/src/main/java/org/kaaproject/kaa/server/control/service/loadmgmt/dynamicmgmt/EndpointCountRebalancer.java) for more details.

 #### Kaa REST API requests